 Three Types of REITs

 All non-traded REITs are governed by the Securities and Exchange Commission and the Internal Revenue Service.
 To operate a non-traded REIT, you must be a taxable corporation, managed by a board of directors.
 At least 75% of the assets held must be real estate investments, and there must be at least 100 shareholders.
 The key component of a non-traded REIT is that it is required to pay at least 90% of taxable income to its shareholders.
 The potential distributions make non-traded REITs appealing to long term investors or they are looking for tax favored treatment of dividends.

 Equity REITs make up about 90% of the REIT investing market.
 An Equity REIT own and operate the real estate properties that are included in the REIT they are investing in.
 An Equity REIT is typically not sold for profit.
 Money is paid to investors from the rent made from the rental property.

 Mortgage REITs are a less common type of real estate investment trust.
-A Mortgage REIT is a mortgage backed security, where the Mortgage REIT borrows money at short term interest rates, and then loans it to the owners and operators of real estate.
+Mortgage REITs borrow money at short term interest rates, and then loans those dollars to the owners and operators of real estate.
 The Mortgage REIT makes money on the interest accrued from these loans.